RiddJoshi/Balloonatic-Phase-2-rjosh5/Balloonatic-Phase-2-rjosh5-main/README.md

 # The Balloonatic Assylum Phase 2

--In this repository, I have implemented phase 2 of the Balloonatic Asylum project in which I have gone over Node, Express, EJS and JSON with some front-end web based technologies.
-I also attached snapshots of all modules that will be used to understand every page with proper validation and flow.
+- implemented phase 2 of the Balloonatic Asylum project in which I learnrd Node, Express, EJS and JSON with some front-end web based technologies. all modules that will be used
--In order to run this project into your system, please download this repository and follow below steps that shows how to install EJS and Express into your system.
+- In order to run this project into your system, please download this repository and follow below steps that shows how to install EJS and Express into your system.
+- please look at the screenhot of project provided.

 ## Step 1: Install EJS
 ```bash